- Date: 27 November 2012

 - Artform: Theatre

-- Region: International, London
+- Area: International, London

 Between April and June 2012, 36 Shakespeare plays were performed at the Globe by 36 theatre companies from around the world in their own language.
 Using public funding from the National Lottery through Arts Council England these were filmed and broadcast online on The Space, an innovative new digital arts service created by Arts Council England and the BBC.